 5. Patient Experience

-The medical insurance landscape has experienced some significant changes in recent years.
-As more patients are responsible for a larger portion of their healthcare bill, they naturally demand better services from their providers.
+The medical insurance landscape experienced some significant changes in recent years.
+As more patients are responsible for a larger portion of their healthcare bills, an improvement in experience is expected.

 Healthcare organizations will face tougher competition in attracting and retaining patients who demand an experience that matches the level of customer service they expect from other consumer brands.

-They demand a streamlined patient experience so they can “self-service” to resolve most questions, issues, or concerns (e.g., downloading an immunization record, booking an appointment, paying their bills, or checking their account/insurance status) whenever, wherever, and however is most convenient for them.
+New patient expectations include a “self-service” method for resolving most questions, issues, or concerns (e.g., downloading an immunization record, booking an appointment, paying their bills, or checking their account/insurance status) at any time or location that is most convenient for them.

 6. Effective Payment Model